steverhoades/oauth2-openid-connect-client/README.md

 # OAuth 2.0 OpenID Connect Client

-This an experimental package that attempts to provide an OpenID Connect client.
-The library sits on top of The PHP League OAuth2 Client and leverages the JWT Token Library available from lcobucci/jwt to handle id_token verification.
+This an experimental package that attempts to provide an OpenID Connect client using The PHP League's [OAuth2 Client](https://github.com/thephpleague/oauth2-client) and this [JWT Token Library](https://github.com/lcobucci/jwt).

 ## Requirements